jamescastells/pokecrystal/INSTALL.md

 Click on Connect.

-The sidebar will show the files inside the virtualmachine.
+The sidebar will show the files inside the virtual machine.